Eomaxl/Rustyard-Decompression/README.md

 This command will extract all files and directories from example.zip to the current directory.

 # Project Structure
-src/
+src/ <br>
-main.rs: Entry point of the program. args.rs: Handles command-line argument parsing. extractor.rs: Contains the logic for extracting files from the ZIP archive and preserving Unix file permissions.
+main.rs: Entry point of the program.<br>
+args.rs: Handles command-line argument parsing.<br>
+extractor.rs: Contains the logic for extracting files from the ZIP archive and preserving Unix file permissions.<br>

 # Contributing
 Contributions are welcome!
 If you have any ideas, feel free to fork the repository and submit a pull request.